How we were sold the Lotto dream

 Lotto retailers are at the nexus of this "necessary tension''.

-In its information guide for retailers Lotto says: "Retailers are paid 7 percent commission on their gross lottery sales.
+In its information guide for retailers Lotto says: "Retailers are paid seven per cent commission on their gross lottery sales.
 This in effect means that the opportunities for growth are limited only by the retailer's ability to increase their sales volume."

 Lotto paid out $68.9 million in commission in 2021 (including transaction fees for its MyLotto digital platform).